jefflomax/dotnet-core-3-angular-9-ngrx-9/README.md

 ng update

 @nguniversal/aspnetcore-engine 8.1.1 -> 8.2.6 ng update @nguniversal/aspnetcore-engine
+( This seems to be something to ignore )

 ng build
 Using the Microsoft template, we expect it to die in vendor-es2015.js in Window_run